omussell/ank/site/index.md

 - Statically typed
 - Ownshp / borrowing memory model
 - New versions released often, and not supported for long
+- Optimised implementation of BLAKE3
+- Libsodium wrapper
+- Lots of community support so its going to be easier to get help online

 ### Golang
 - Supported by Google.
 Lots of weight behind it, but might get binned at any time.